-Item Actions Responsibility Staging Priority Corporate Strategic Plan Incorporate Masterplan into Council's Corporate Strategic Plan including: Council Short term High Development of Council car park - Community Development (Entertainment) Precinct for commercial employment, leisure and entertainment uses and civic square; Public domain works program; Access network improvements; Community, cultural and sporting events for Lake Haven Town Centre.
-Wyong Shire Cultural Plan Develop and implement a program of community, cultural and sporting events including in new venues to be created in key development sites as part of the Wyong Shire Cultural Plan.
-Council Short term High Develop a public art and signage design and construction program as part of the Wyong Shire Cultural Plan.
-Tenders for key development Conduct a tender process for a joint venture / public partnership development of the Community Development Precincts as follows with tender selection criteria to include the vision, Council and precincts goals and objectives in this Masterplan: preferred Short term Hiah Entertainment/Commercial Precinct tenderers Eastern Edge Residential Precinct Long-term Low Specialist Technical Studies Prepare feasibility studies on development scenarios and to assist in setting feasible LEP standards for maximum building height and floor space ratio Council and Short term High Prepare specialist transport and traffic management study for implementation of Masterplan preferred Prepare flooding and stormwater management study for Eastern Edge Residential precinct plan. tenderers Planning Proposal for rezoning and Prepare and process Planning Proposal to amend the Wyong Local Environmental Plan to: Council Short term High reclassification Rezone to B4 Mixed Use the Entertainment/Commercial Precinct, Mega Centre Precinct and Shopping Centre PAD site; S.94 Contributions Plan Amend the Wyong Shire Council S.94 Contributions Plan to include a proportion of the cost of public domain works and access network improvements to be funded by developer Council Short term High contributions on sites within the primary trade catchment of the Town Centre.
+ltem Actions Responsibility Staging Priority Community Strategic Incorporate the Masterplan core components into Council's Community Strategic Plan and Corporate Strategic Plan including: Council / Crown Short term High Plan and Corporate Strategic Plan Development of vacant Crown on southern end of Bateau Bay Shopping Village to include a new civic square; Land crategic rian Redevelopment of central area between ovals in recreation centre with new leisure/recreational uses; Relocation of Long Jetty Works Depot; Redevelopment of Long Jetty Works Depot including new employment and community use/s; Public domain works program; Access network improvements; Community, cultural and sporting events for Bateau Bay Town Centre.
+Vyong Shire Cultural Plan Develop a program of community, cultural and sporting events including in new venues to be created in key development sites for inclusion in the Wyong Shire Cultural Plan.
+Council Short term High enders for key Conduct a two stage tender process (Stage 1 Expression of Interest and Stage 2 - Detailed Tender) for the development of each of the key sites in the following order Council High levelopment precincts Vacant Crown and Council land on southern end of Bateau Bay Square; Short term Central area between ovals in recreation centre; Medium term Long Jetty Works Depot Short term Preparation of Specialist Prepare feasibility studies on development scenarios and to assist in setting feasible LEP standards for maximum building height and floor space ratio Council Short term High Fechnical Studies Prepare specialist transport and traffic management study for implementation of Masterplan Planning Proposal Prepare and process Planning Proposals to amend the Wyong Local Environmental Plan to: Council Short term High or rezoning and Rezone to B4 Mixed Use the Long Jetty Works Depot and adjacent Crown land to the north of the shopping centre, southern opportunity site and leagues club community precinct; eclassification Implement a zoning and classification of land that enables development of key sites. .94 Contributions Plan Amend the Wyong Shire Council S.94 Contributions Plan is amended to include a proportion of the cost of public domain works and access network improvements to be funded by developer Council Short term High contributions on sites within the primary trade catchment of the Town Centre. evelopment Prepare and assess Development Applications for key development sites in line with principles of design excellence, ecologically sustainable development, equitable access, and safer by design, Council Short term High Applications and healthy by design.
+Short term for Long Jetty Works depot

-Item Actions Responsibility Staging Priority Development Applications Prepare and assess Development Applications in line with principles of design excellence, ecologically sustainable development, equitable access, and safer by design, and healthy by Council design.
-Entertainment/Commercial Precinct Short term High Eastern Edge Residential Precinct Long-term Low Construction of new development Construct new developments, uses, facilities and public domain works on Community Development Precinct sites.
-Preferred Short term High uses and community and recreation Entertainment/Commercial Precinct Tenderers facilities Eastern Edge Residential Precinct Construction of public domain works Construction of public domain works and signage.
-Council / Ongoing As required and signage Preferred Tenderers Management of public domain Maintain the public domain and manage the access network and waste.
-Council/ Ongoing As required Landowners and managers
+Item Actions Responsibility Staging Priority

+Construction of new Construct new uses and community and recreation facilities on key sites.
+Preferred Tenderers Short term High

+development uses and community and Short term for Long Jetty Works

+recreation facilities depot

+Construction of public Construction of public domain works and signage.
+Council / Preferred Ongoing As required

+domain works and Tenderers

+signage

+Management of public Maintain and clean the public domain and remove waste.
+Council Ongoing As required

+domain